 It was a fantastic day hiking the Wicklow Mountains and we highly recommend this hike for outdoor lovers!

-Disclaimer: While we received our Trespass fleece jackets free of charge from Silverfox Travel and Outdoors, we did not receive any payment and our opinions written here are, as always, honest ones.
+Disclosure: While we received our Trespass fleece jackets free of charge from Silverfox Travel and Outdoors, we did not receive any payment and our opinions written here are, as always, honest ones.
 Silverfox Travel and Outdoors offers a wide range of products that ship from the United Kingdom.
+Also, this article contains some affiliate links.